Monday, 5 October 2020

 6. Livin' Next Door To Alan

-While the other tracks that get a bit racial are confined to funny voices, this would set race relations back by 20 years if you released it now.
-Even for the mid 1980s, in an era where King Billy Cokebottle was a viable recording artist, it seems a bit stiff.
-Kev claims that an indigenous community requested it and fell over themselves laughing at the line "at least we don't got fucking coons live next door to us."
-I'm not sure that entirely takes the curse off it, but string me up by the ankles and wallop me like a pinata but parts of it still make me laugh.
+This is what it means when they say "The album includes what is claimed by critics to be overtly racist humour".
+While the other tracks that get a bit racial are confined to funny voices, this probably set race relations back by 20 years.
+Even in the mid-1980s, in an era where King Billy Cokebottle was a viable recording artist, the lyrics seem a bit stiff.
+Kev claims that he got a request for it when visiting an indigenous community, and the audience fell over themselves laughing at the line "at least we don't got fucking coons live next door to us."
+I'm not sure that fully takes the curse off it, but string me up by the ankles and wallop me like a pinata, parts of it still make me laugh.

 I wonder if people were inspired to rediscover this song after 1995's dreadful Alice, Who The Fuck Is Alice track came out in 1995?
 I was probably still listening to the Kev version, the tape had done the rounds of most of my classmates by that point and as far as I know none of us ended up as Senate candidates for fringe far-right parties.